Windmark64/Tennis-vision/README.md

 Tennis Coach Pro lets you upload any training video and get an instant, detailed technical diagnostic report — the kind of feedback you'd expect from a professional coach.
 No subscriptions.
 No fluff.
 Just honest, precise analysis powered by Google Gemini's large vision model, evaluated against USTA NTRP/UTR standards.

 Built for tennis learners and enthusiasts who are serious about improving, but don't have a coach in their corner every session.
+Have fun, and all constructive feedback is welcome.
+Let's improve this together!

 ## Overview